urban-1/gopipe/README.md

 however, this is a Go learning exercise to replicate the C++ code...

 3. How is that different?
-We focus on a systems perspective and we want this framework to be more network/data oriented rather than `log`s oriented.
-For an example see the `flowreplicator.json` configuration
+We focus on a systems perspective and we want this framework to be more network/data oriented rather than `log`s oriented:
+    -   Raw data handling - see the `flowreplicator.json` configuration.

-- Allows the user to write more logic, still based on config
+    -   FUTURE: Allows the user to write more logic, still based on config (if/else support)
+    -   FUTURE: Support tasks to feed and update processing module's data

+4. What are the future plans: We plan to maintain and extend this until we fully port our C++ code...
+Maintenance will continue but we kinda hope we will extend as needed with the help of the community.

 ## Components